 Direct shelter or rent payment assistance requires case management from your local community action agency.
 They will usually require participation in a basic budgeting workshop prior to payment to the land.
 You will also explore strategies to prevent recurrence of the crisis in the future and there may be required participation in an educational workshop.

 Utility assistance as part of homeless prevention is rare.
 Sometimes emergency funding or government grants may be offered to low-income residents.
 If available, it is usually only for those families with a shut off notice or letter of non-delivery from their fuel provider.
+Community action agencies in Michigan can work with families on how to stop an eviction.

 More formal Homelessness Prevention and Rapid Re-housing Programs may be offered as well.
 These can generally provide longer term case management services and financial assistance to help homeless individuals and families.
 Get help in identifying and overcoming the underlying cause(s) of homelessness.
 Also sign up for programs that can help increase employment skills, income and/or access to mainstream benefits and resources in Michigan.